 - Pet visits.
 Many of our hospice locations have pet volunteers whose screened, friendly pets visit with patients and provide comfort.
 Our inpatient hospice units also allow family pets to visit.

-Superior Home Health and Hospice of San Luis Obispo and the surrounding areas offers a complimentary consultation with an advisor to help you determine your loved one’s home health and hospice needs.
+Superior Home Health and Hospice, the top provider of hospice and home care in Santa Maria and the surrounding areas offers a complimentary consultation with an advisor to help you determine your loved one’s home health and hospice needs.
 To schedule your free consultation, call 805.742.4514 or contact us online.